Best cheap TVs: Seven great value TVs

-We test TVs by putting our favourite films and TV series to assess the strengths and weaknesses of the picture and sound.
+We test TVs by watching our favourite films and TV series to assess the strengths and weaknesses of the picture.
 We use Spears and Munsil’s highly regarded Ultra HD Benchmark disc to test for brightness, colours, local dimming performance (where necessary) and viewing angles.
+We’ll measure brightness to determine whether the TV can produce a reasonably good HDR performance.

-For sound we’ll use a variety of content and we’d always mark where we think you should consider getting a soundbar or not.
-We’ll also put the user interface through its paces, assessing the smart features whether they work as intended.
-For gaming we use our Leo Bodnar 4K input lag tester to measure input lag.
+For sound we’ll use a variety of content and we’d always make sure to point out where we think you should consider a soundbar.
+We’ll put the user interface through its paces, assessing the smart features whether they work as intended; and for gaming we use our Leo Bodnar 4K input lag tester to measure input lag.

-If it’s not just TVs that you’re saving for, be sure to check out our best cheap headphones list, best cheap earbuds as well as our best cheap soundbar.
+If your budget is not the largest, be sure to check out our best cheap headphones, best cheap earbuds as well as our best cheap soundbar lists.

 Best cheap TVs at a glance